lyndon025/playtested/src/content/article/2023-02-10-the-harry-potter-game-weve-always-dreamed-of--full-review---hogwarts-legacy.md

 ---
-title: "THE Harry Potter game we’ve always dreamed of | Full Review - Hogwarts Legacy"
+author: lyndonguitar
+category: Review
-description: "Hogwarts Legacy is a single player open-world action RPG set in the Harry Potter world.
-It features a compelling original linear story that takes us to Hogwarts, as well as its surrounding vicinities; the Scottish Highlands and familiar places like Hogsmeade, The Forbidden Forest, and many more."
+description: Hogwarts Legacy is a single player open-world action RPG set in the Harry Potter world.
+It features a compelling original linear story that takes us to Hogwarts, as well as its surrounding vicinities; the Scottish Highlands and familiar places like Hogsmeade, The Forbidden Forest, and many more.
+featured: false
 pubDate: 2023-02-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "hogwarts-legacy"]
+tags:
-featured: false
+- taptap
+- hogwarts-legacy
-thumb: "/images/reviews/2023-02-10-the-harry-potter-game-weve-always-dreamed-of--full-review---hogwarts-legacy-0.avif"
+thumb: /images/reviews/2023-02-10-the-harry-potter-game-weve-always-dreamed-of--full-review---hogwarts-legacy-0.avif
+title: THE Harry Potter game we’ve always dreamed of | Full Review - Hogwarts Legacy
 ---

 <div class="gallery">